geminik23/ctrader-fix/README.md

 # cTrader FIX API in Rust

-This project is currently in **active development** and is not yet ready for production use.

-This is a Rust implementation of the FIX API for the cTrader trading platform.
-It's built using the async-std library, providing an asynchronous and simple interface for interacting with the cTrader platform through the Financial Information eXchange (FIX) protocol.
+This repository is an unofficial Rust implementation of the FIX API in Rust for the cTrader trading platform

+Built using the async runtime library, it provides an asynchronous and simple interface for interacting with the cTrader platform through the Financial Information eXchange (FIX) protocol.

+**This project is now ready for use.
+However, please note that it is still under active development and bugs may exist.**

 ## Cargo Features